 Do I need to be a certain age?

 Participants must be at or above the age of majority in the country, state, province or jurisdiction of residence at the time of entry.

 Can I enroll if a family member is an Amazon employee?

 Immediate family members and household members of Amazon employees, directors, and contractors are not eligible to participate.
 See Official Rules for additional restrictions.

 How many teams will be selected to participate?

-All applications will be reviewed and evaluated by a panel of Amazon experts.
+All applications will be reviewed and evaluated by Amazon.
 Up to ten teams will be selected and sponsored by Amazon.
-All teams will receive a $250,000 grant intended to support two full-time students, a month of faculty time, free Alexa devices, and free AWS hosting including access to CPU and GPU based machines, SQL and NoSQL databases, and object storage.
-See Official Rules for details.
+All teams will receive a $250,000 grant intended to support two full-time students and a month of faculty time, free Alexa devices, and free AWS hosting including access to CPU and GPU based machines, SQL and NoSQL databases, and object storage.
+See the Official Rules for details.

 How many team members can our team have?

-There are no minimum or maximum team member requirements.
-All team members must be enrolled in their university throughout the duration of the competition.
+There is no minimum or maximum number of team members.
+All team members must be enrolled in their university throughout their participation.
 All teams will receive a $250,000 grant regardless of how many members are on the team.
 We recommend a team with 4-6 students with diverse fields of study or areas of expertise.